Small claims - making a claim for proceedings previously initiated before Civil Resolution Tribunal (CRT)

-- the CRT has made a final decision in the claim and a party has filed a notice of objection, or
+- the CRT, on or before June 30, 2022, has made a final decision in the claim and a party has filed a notice of objection, or

 - the CRT has refused to resolve the claim, or

-- the court orders that the Civil Resolution Tribunal not adjudicate the claim.
+- the court orders that the CRT not adjudicate the claim.

 To file in small claims court, you must:

-- First, let the court know about your dispute.
+- let the court know about your dispute

-- Second, let the parties (the people or entities named in the claim) know about it.
+- let the parties (the people or entities named in the claim) know about it

 The notice of Civil Resolution Tribunal claim form is the document you will use to do both.